-When choosing the location of a new youth foyer, consideration is given to the proximity to local education institutions, public transport and services.
+When choosing the location of a new youth foyer, consideration is given to the proximity to local education institutions, public transport and connection to local amenities and services.

-The design of a youth foyer balances the practical requirements of communal living with the need to positively support young tenants.
+The design of a youth foyer balances the practical requirements of an independent home environment with shared spaces to positively support young tenants.

-This requires the right mix of spaces where young tenants can learn to be independent, while still engaging with peers and support providers as needed:
+This requires the right mix of spaces where young tenants can learn tenancy and life skills, while engaging with peers and support providers as needed:

-In many cases, youth foyer developments are co-designed with the community.
+In many cases, youth foyer developments are designed cooperatively with the community.
 For example, Bark Architects led the co-design of the Logan Youth Foyer with local stakeholders including: